angelrodes/CASC/README.md

 # Cosmo-Ages Sequence Calculator (CASC)

-A simple bayesian approach for a set of gaussian ages in a sequence.
+A simple Bayesian approach for a set of gaussian ages in a sequence.

 Ángel Rodés, SUERC 2020